AGuyNamedDJ/Lumen/SDLC.md

 ---

+## API Development <a name="api"></a>

+### API Design and Architecture <a name="api-design"></a>

+1. **Defining API Requirements**:

+   - The API needs to support multiple operations related to market data, trading strategies, and model predictions.
+   - It must be robust, secure, and capable of handling high-frequency requests.

+2. **Choosing the Right Framework**:

+   - For our backend, we will use Express.js, a minimal and flexible Node.js web application framework.

+3. **Setting Up Routes**:

+   - Define the routes and methods for the API.
+   - Ensure each route has appropriate handlers and middleware for validation and authentication.

+4. **Database Integration**:
+   - Connect the API endpoints to the PostgreSQL database to perform CRUD operations.

+### Backend API Endpoints <a name="backend-endpoints"></a>

+1. **User Management**:

+   - `/api/users/register` (POST): Register a new user.
+   - `/api/users/login` (POST): Authenticate a user and provide a token.

+2. **Market Data**:

+   - `/api/market/historical` (GET): Fetch historical market data.
+   - `/api/market/realtime` (GET): Fetch real-time market data.

+3. **Trading Strategies**:

+   - `/api/strategies/create` (POST): Create a new trading strategy.
+   - `/api/strategies/update` (PUT): Update an existing trading strategy.
+   - `/api/strategies/delete` (DELETE): Delete a trading strategy.

+4. **Model Predictions**:

+   - `/api/predictions/spx` (POST): Get SPX predictions based on historical data.

+5. **Performance Metrics**:
+   - `/api/performance/metrics` (GET): Retrieve performance metrics for strategies.

+### Frontend User Interface <a name="frontend-ui"></a>

+1. **User Authentication**:

+   - Provide a secure login and registration interface.
+   - Implement token-based authentication to secure frontend routes.

+2. **Dashboard**:

+   - Display real-time and historical market data.
+   - Show performance metrics and strategy analytics.

+3. **Trading Strategies**:

+   - Interface to create, update, and delete trading strategies.
+   - Visualize strategy performance over time.

+4. **Predictions**:
+   - Display predictions from the AI model.
+   - Allow users to input parameters and see predicted outcomes.

+### Integration and Testing <a name="integration-testing"></a>

+1. **API Testing**:

+   - Use tools like Postman to test API endpoints.
+   - Write unit tests for each API route to ensure they return the correct responses.

+2. **Frontend-Backend Integration**:

+   - Ensure the frontend correctly calls the API endpoints and displays the data.
+   - Test the full user flow from the frontend to the backend and back.

+3. **Load Testing**:
+   - Simulate high traffic to ensure the system can handle concurrent requests.
+   - Optimize endpoints for performance under load.

+### Documentation <a name="documentation"></a>

+1. **API Documentation**:

+   - Create detailed documentation for each API endpoint.
+   - Include request and response formats, status codes, and examples.

+2. **User Guide**:

+   - Provide a guide for users on how to use the application.
+   - Include steps for creating and managing trading strategies, understanding predictions, and using the dashboard.

+3. **Developer Guide**:
+   - Document the codebase structure and development setup.
+   - Provide guidelines for contributing to the project and extending the API.

+---

 ## Credits <a name="credits"></a>

 Lumen was designed and developed by Dalron J. Robertson, showcasing his expertise in backend development, quantitative trading, and AI model training.
 This project reflects a commitment to creating efficient, secure, and scalable solutions for advanced trading strategies.